-a new purpose-built GRIDSERVE® Electric

-Forecourt at Braintree.
-Similar to EV ownership, charging infrastructure is generally located in and around larger urban centres and along key traffic routes
+These include a mix of publicly and commercially operated sites at car parks, petrol filling stations and a new purpose-built GRIDSERVE® Electric Forecourt at Braintree.
+Similar to EV ownership, charging infrastructure is generally located in and around larger towns and cities and along key traffic routes.